lubranoa/CS362-Portfolio-Project/README.md

     number = 10
     self.assertEqual(conv_endian(number), '0A')
 ```

-Once the requirements for `conv_endian` were completely met by the function I developed in [`task.py`](/task.py), my TDD process was finished.
-This was the final version turned in for a grade.
-Some other testing that would have been beneficial after TDD was some form of dynamically generated randomized testing.
-This would have been the perfect followup because it could have potentially caught any edge cases that I missed via TDD.
-Any failed tests could have been logged for use in more TDD steps, which could have helped polish `conv_endian` even further.
+Upon meeting requirements for `conv_endian`, the function was finalized and submitted.
+While the implementation was robust, incorporating additional testing, such as dynamically generated randomized tests, could have further improved reliability by identifying overlooked edge cases.
+Any failed tests from such randomized testing could have been integrated into new TDD cycles to enhance the function’s accuracy.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>